Vintage Print vs Later Print Photography Appraisal: How Print Date Changes Value

 What to gather before contacting a specialist

-Good intake makes print-date triage faster and reduces the risk of landing with the wrong specialist.
+Good intake makes print-date triage faster and reduces the chance of landing with the wrong specialist.

 Photograph the front, full frame, verso, signature area, stamps, labels, edition notes, and any visible condition issues.